 If the cost of either cleaning or periodontal treatment is more than €42, you must pay the rest.
 This is capped at €15 for a scale and polish.
 There is no cap on the balance charged for periodontal treatment.

 You can get these treatments from private dentists who are on the department’s panel.
-Most dentists are on the panel, so you should find it easy to find a dentist.
-The dentist will check to see if you qualify for treatment.
+Your dentist will check if you qualify for treatment.

 The Treatment Benefit Scheme entitles you to a free eyesight test once every second calendar year.
-But, sight tests for visual display units like computer screens, driving licences and so on are not covered.
+Sight tests for visual display units like computer screens and driving licences are not covered.

 Once every second calendar year, you can get a payment towards one pair of: